mozilla/normandy/docs/ops/config.rst

    .. warning::

-      If this feature is enabled, the proxy server providing authentcation *must* sanitize the headers passed along to Normandy.
-Specifcially, the header defined in :envvar:`DJANGO_OIDC_REMOTE_AUTH_HEADER` must not be passed on from the user.
+      If this feature is enabled, the proxy server providing authentication *must* sanitize the headers passed along to Normandy.
+Specifically, the header defined in :envvar:`DJANGO_OIDC_REMOTE_AUTH_HEADER` must not be passed on from the user.

-      Failing to do this will result from any client being able to authenticate as any user, with no checks.
+      Failing to do this will result in any client being able to authenticate as any user, with no checks.

 .. envvar:: DJANGO_OIDC_REMOTE_AUTH_HEADER